Family heartbroken after Chicago high school student killed in Little Village shooting

 CHICAGO (WLS) -- A family is searching for answers after a 17-year-old Curie High School student was shot and killed in Little Village.

-Now, family and friends gathered to remember the life of Tierra Franklin.
+Now, family and friends gathered to remember the life of Tiera Franklin.

 Franklin just buried her mother in April and her father was killed when she was only 5 years old.
 Now, her family is planning her funeral after she was shot and killed.